paulscherrerinstitute/peakAnalyser/docs/peakAnalyser.rst

 This is an `EPICS`_ `areaDetector`_ driver for `Scienta Omicron`_ analysers using the `PEAK`_ API.
 It has been tested with PEAK 1.0.0.0-alpha.18 with dummy camera configuration.

 The PEAK API uses JSON-RPC protocol and supports both HTTP and WebSocket.
-This driver implements PEAK client using HTTP for the following considerations:

-* HTTP client is (relatively) easy to implment using libCom OSI socket.
-  ADEiger driver `restApi`_ provides a solid code example.
-* WebSocket programming in C++ requires extra libraries.
-As this driver is aimed to support both Windows and Linux, this costs extra efforts to integrate these libraries either in source or in binary formats.
-* The combination of `websocketpp`_ and (standalone) `asio`_ is promising.
-However the learning curve of asynchronous pattern and how to adapt it to synchronous usage is steep.
+This driver will choose the implementation based on the host adress, i.e. *ws://127.0.0.1:8080* for WebSocket and *http://127.0.0.1:8080* for HTTP.
+However do notice certain :ref:`issues <http_client_issue>` regarding HTTP client.

 Implementation of standard driver parameters
 --------------------------------------------